 General principlesSection titled General principles

-Custom page events are additional information on the session that can be used to segment sessions.
-Similar to dynamic vars, custom page events can be sent at any time during a session.
+Dynamic vars are additional information on the session that can be used to segment users.

 LimitsSection titled Limits